Variable selection with Hamming loss: Adaptive selectors

 where

 Note that $w(s)$ is monotonically decreasing.
 We now choose the ``best'' index $m$, for which $g_m$ is near the true (but unknown) value of $s$, by the following data-driven procedure:

 where

-and we set $\widehat{m} =M$ if the set in \eqref{def:hat:m} is empty.
-Finally, we define an adaptive selector as This adaptive procedure is quite natural in the sense that it can be related to the Lepski method or to wavelet thresholding that are widely used for adaptive estimation.
+and we set $\hat{m} =M$ if the set in \eqref{def:hat:m} is empty.
+Finally, we define an adaptive selector as

+This adaptive procedure is quite natural in the sense that it can be related to the Lepski method or to wavelet thresholding that are widely used for adaptive estimation.
 Indeed, as in wavelet methods, we consider dyadic blocks determined by the grid points $g_j$.
-The value $\sum_{j=1}^d I \big(w(g_k)\le |X_j| < w(g_{k-1})\big)$ is the number of observations within the $k$th block.
-If this number is too small (below a suitably chosen threshold) we decide that the block corresponds to pure noise and it is rejected; in other words, this $k$ is not considered as a good candidate for $\widehat{m}$.
+The value $\sum_{j=1}^d I (w(g_k)\le \llvert X_j \rrvert < w(g_{k-1}) )$ is the number of observations within the $k$th block.
+If this number is too small (below a suitably chosen threshold), we decide that the block corresponds to pure noise and it is rejected; in other words, this $k$ is not considered as a good candidate for $\hat{m}$.
 This argument is analogous to wavelet thersholding.
-We start from the largest $k$ (equivalently, smallest $w(g_k)$) and perform this procedure until we find the first block, which is not rejected.
-The corresponding value $k$ determines our choice of $\widehat{m}$ as defined in \eqref{def:hat:m}.
+We start from the largest $k$ [equivalently, smallest $w(g_k)$] and perform this procedure until we find the first block, which is not rejected.
+The corresponding value $k$ determines our choice of $\hat{m}$ as defined in \eqref{def:hat:m}.

-\begin{theorem} Let $ {c_0\ge 16}$.
-Then the selector $\ee$ adaptively achieves almost full recovery in the following sense:
+\begin{theorem} Let $ {c_0\ge16}$.
+Then the selector $\hat\eta^{\mathrm{ad}}$ adaptively achieves almost full recovery in the following sense:

 for all sequences $(s_d,a_d)_{d\ge1}$ such that \eqref{smax} holds and $a_d\ge a_0(s_d,A_d)$, where $A_d$ satisfies \eqref{a_d}. \end{theorem}